shreenidhi-B/ros-training/tasks/alica/README.md

 Let's try to look into alica plan from previous assignment.

-Inside the `Simulation` plan we can see first state with plan `TeleportToRandomPosition`.
+Inside the `Simulation` plan we can see first state contains plan `TeleportToRandomPosition`.

 As name suggests this plan will move turtle into random position.